cacilhas/lrpc/README.md

 print(client.send("add", "2", "3"))
 ```

-The `Client` constructor accepts three parameters:
+The `Client` constructor accepts two parameters:

 * The first is the host to connect, no default value;
-* The second is the port, default `54000`;
+* The second is the port, default `54000`.
-* The third is the timeout in seconds, default no timeout.

 ## Author